forseti-security/forseti-security/_docs/_latest/develop/dev/gcp-api.md

         return flattened_results
 ```

-## Create a FooRepositoryClient class, and define the property method
+## Create FooRepositoryClient class, and define the property method

 1. Create a FooRepositoryClient class in foo.py.
-1. Make it inherit the `BaseRepositoryClient`.
+1. Inherit from the `BaseRepositoryClient`.
 1. Initialize it with quota parameters.
 1. Define the property method named after the bar resource we want to interact
 with, e.g. bar().
 This property method will initialize a \_FooBarRepository
-class, which will install the base GCP API functionalities (building requests,
+class (see next section), which will install the base GCP API functionalities
-authentication, and API methods).
+(building requests, authentication, and API methods).

 [google/cloud/forseti/common/gcp_api/cloudsql.py](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/cloudsql.py)